© 2025 St. Louis Public Radio

 Robert Mason is no longer a candidate for the SLPS Board of Education.

-There are now 11 candidates running for three seats on the board for the April 8 election.
+There are now 11 candidates vying for three seats on the board for the April 8 election.

-Mason, a lifelong resident of St. Louis, said in a statement that he believes he can better serve the community through his philanthropic work.
+Mason, a lifelong resident of St. Louis, said in a statement that he believes he can better serve the community through his philanthropy work.

-Mason said he had hoped to bring his expertise in real estate to the board to help the district navigate its surplus properties.
+Mason said he had hoped to bring his expertise in real estate to the board as the district navigates the future of its surplus properties.

-Voters can meet the remaining candidates at various forums over the next couple of weeks.
+Voters are invited to meet the remaining candidates at various forums over the next couple of weeks.

 American Federations of Teachers Local 420 Candidate Forum